MetaBorgCube/layout-decl/README.md

 # Installation

-Download the artefact (Oracle VirtualBox OVA file) from [...](...).
+Download the artefact (Oracle VirtualBox OVA file) from [Google Drive](https://drive.google.com/open?id=1MTzZ7Pm9YGVYdQ_zdi0Ydr2feo0q78HM).
 The file is compacted as a `tar.gz` file.
 Sometimes when extracting the file, the extractor creates an `.vmdk` and an `.ovf` file.
 In this case, import the `.ovf` file into Virtual Box using the instructions below.

-Size: X.X GB
+Size: 2.8 GB

 The artefact is distributed as a VirtualBox image.
 To setup the image: